fsalv/Tensor_Edge_Converter/README.md

 The conversion is done with the Python API.
 TensorFlow Lite currently supports a [limited subset of TensorFlow operations](https://www.tensorflow.org/lite/guide/ops_compatibility).
 If a model has unsupported operations, it is possible to force the converter to use the orignal TF operations, resulting in a less efficient but still successfull conversion.
 TF Lite has four different types of conversion:
 1. __No quantization__: the model is converted with some optimization operation (e.g. pruning of training-related nodes), weights and activations are stored as float32 numbers.
 2. __Float16 quantization__: reduces model size by up to half (since all weights are now half the original size) with minimal loss in accuracy.
 Model still executes as float32 operations.
-Can speed up processing with GPUs.
+Can speed up processing with mobile GPUs.
 3. __Weight quantization__: quantizes *only the weights* from floating point to 8-bits integers, reducing the model size up to 4x and speeding up inference.
 During inference some operations will be executed with integer kernel, others with float kernel (*hybrid operators*).
 4. __Integer quantization__: all model values (weights and activations) are quantized to 8-bit integers.
 This results in a 4x reduction in model size and a 3 to 4x performance improvement on CPU performance.
 It needs a representative part of the dataset to quantize activations.
-If all the operations are supported it results in a __full integer quantization__, compatible with some hardware accelartors (e.g. Coral).
+If all the operations are supported it results in a __full integer quantization__, compatible with some hardware accelartors (e.g. Coral Edge TPU).
 Otherways the incompatible operations fall back in float32.

 In options 2 to 4, __post-training quantization__ of weights and/or activations is performed.
 This allows to drastically reduce the model binary size and can speed up inference depending on the chosen inference hardware (CPU/GPU/TPU).
 Of course, reducing the model size and increading the inference speed result in a loss of accuracy.
 A good conversion process looks for the best size-speed-accuracy tradeoff, depending on the specific application.
-A quantization-aware training is also possible to already consider the quantization during the training process, resulting in better accuracy (currently not supported by TF2).
+A __quantization-aware training__ is also possible to already consider the quantization during the training process, resulting in better accuracy.

 For more informations about TF Lite refer to the [official guide](https://www.tensorflow.org/lite/guide).
 For inference with tflite models, [TFLite Interpreter](https://www.tensorflow.org/lite/guide/inference#load_and_run_a_model_in_python) should be used.
 In the future, I plan to provide minimal code for inference, as well.